enasequence/read_docs/retrieval/file-download.rst

 the link above.
 If, for example, you see an ENA accession referenced in a paper, you can see the data for yourself in this way.
-Once there, you can download any associated files by clicking the relevant link.
+Once there, you can download any associated files by clicking the relevant links.
 For more information on how to explore a record in ENA, please visit our guide on `How to Explore an ENA Project <./ena-project.html>`_